nvim-flutter/flutter-tools.nvim/README.md

 - `FlutterOutline` - Opens an outline window showing the widget tree for the given file.
 - `FlutterDevTools` - Starts a Dart Dev Tools server.
 - `FlutterCopyProfilerUrl` - Copies the profiler url to your system clipboard (+ register).
 Note that commands `FlutterRun` and
-`FlutterDevTolls` must be executed first.
+`FlutterDevTools` must be executed first.

 ## Debugging